Codeception/Codeception/docs/01-Introduction.md

 There are plenty of ways to test your application.
 The most popular paradigm is [Unit Testing](http://en.wikipedia.org/wiki/Unit_testing).
-For web applications, testing just the controller and / or the model doesn't prove that your application is working.
+For web applications, testing just the controller and/or the model doesn't prove that your application is working.
 To test the behavior of your application as a whole, you should write functional or acceptance tests.

-Codeception supports these testing types.
+Codeception supports all three testing types.
 Out of the box you have tools for writing unit, functional, and acceptance tests in a unified framework.

 Let's review the listed testing paradigms in reverse order.